Is your small business not growing?

 I’m not speaking about operating a profitable business.
 That’s a given.
 What I’m speaking about is the importance of operating a well-run accounting department that can keep track of the in- and outflows of cash into the business.
 An accounting team that has clean and error-free records.

 What Is Your Personal Achilles’ Heel?
-What is Your Business’s Achilles’ Heel?
+That Might Be Why Your Small Business is Not Growing.

 An Achilles’ heel is a weak or vulnerable factor – especially one where all other components are strong.